TL;DR

 Dreamlux

 Dreamlux is for the person who wants fewer knobs.
-Sometimes that is exactly right.
-A fast start beats a feature maze if you are only making a simple clip.
+Sometimes that is exactly right, because a fast start beats a feature maze when you are only making one simple clip.

 The tradeoff is control.
-Once you care about tighter pacing, repeatable style, or more detailed scene tweaks, the simple workflow can start feeling small.
+The moment you care about tighter pacing, a repeatable style, or detailed scene tweaks, the simple workflow starts to feel small.

 Where free plans usually break

-The mistakes are pretty predictable too.
+The mistakes are predictable too.
 People trust a no-watermark claim before exporting a real file.
-They compare a short trial to a permanent free tier.
+They compare a short trial against a permanent free tier.
 They forget to check ad rights.
-And they judge the first demo instead of the fifth export, which is when the workflow tax usually shows up.
+And they judge the first demo instead of the fifth export, which is where the workflow tax actually shows up.

 My verdict

-FlexClip is still my first click if the job is a normal marketing video and I want a free export that does not feel like a prank.
+FlexClip is still my first click when the job is a normal marketing video and I want a free export that does not feel like a prank.

-That is the rule I would keep in my head: a free trial and a free-forever editor are not the same product.
+And keep one rule in your head: a free trial and a free-forever editor are not the same product.

 Frequently asked questions